 So it's not about choosing the best but whatever is the best for YOU and the effect you want to achieve.

-I learnt so much from watching a demonstration recently that I wanted to share it with you.
+I learned so much from watching a demonstration recently that I wanted to share it with you.

-The best mascara is about choosing your wand...
+The best mascara for YOU is about choosing your wand...

 Comb wands for short or sparse lashes